palantir/gradle-conjure/README.md

 ### Typescript

 typescript project generate .npmrc for publishing to configured repository.
-You can specify custom repo in gradle.properties
+You can specify custom registry in gradle.properties
 ```
-npmRepositoryUri = <my-repository-url>
+npmRegistryUri = <my-registry-url>
 ```

-and configure credentials for publishing using environment variables ARTIFACTORY_USERNAME and ARTIFACTORY_PASSWORD.
+and configure credentials for publishing using environment variables REGISTRY_USERNAME and REGISTRY_PASSWORD.

 ## com.palantir.conjure-publish
 To enable publishing of your API definition for external consumption, add the `com.palantir.conjure-publish` which applies `com.palantir.conjure` and also creates a new `"conjure"` publication.